Click on the question to view the answer.

 No, for out of state importers or breweries – Because the law requires you only to sell to wholesalers or distributors and you cannot sell directly to Tennessee retailers, you do not need to file a report.

-This is a required field since a retailer must provide a Blanket Certificate of Resale, which includes the sales tax account number, to the wholesaler/distributor in order to purchase products tax free to resale to their customers.
+This is a required field since a retailer must provide a Blanket Certificate of Resale, which includes the sales tax account number, to the wholesaler/distributor in order to purchase products tax free to resell to their customers.
 Each retailer is also required to post their sales tax certificate at their business location.
 This certificate identifies the business name and sales tax account number.
 The sales account number is sometimes referred to as the Sales and Use tax number or resale certificate number.
-Each retailer location has it's own sales account number.
+Each retailer location has it’s own sales account number.
+You can verify the validity of Sales and Use Resale and Exemption Certificates at https://tdorbt.tn.gov/resaleaccountverification/1024.aspx.

 The law only requires reporting of beer and tobacco sales.
 However, since we are asking for information at the invoice level, wholesalers are encouraged to send in all sales that make up the invoice.
 Please be sure there is a separate record (i.e. line) on the report for each NACS category for each invoice.
 If all items are not included on the report, additional records will likely be requested during an audit or investigation.